 A beneficiary can receive IPS from only one provider organization during any active authorization period.
-IPS services can only be billed when providing employment services and supports directly to the beneficiary or on behalf of the beneficiary.
-IPS cannot be billed for meetings, paperwork, documentation, or travel time.
+IPS can only be billed when providing direct service and supports to the beneficiary, and cannot be billed for meetings, paperwork, job development without the beneficiary being present, documentation, or travel time.